MatrixAI/Haskell-Demo/README.md

 To use `cabal`, you need to generate the cabal file from the `package.yaml`.
 You can do this by running `hpack`.
 However this is also executed as part of the `shellHook`.

-At this point, you need to run `cabal configure`.
+At this point, you need to run `cabal v2-configure`.
 This will create a `dist` directory that will contain any build artifacts.
 This is also executed as part of the `shellHook`.

 It's important to read the guide for Cabal as this is information relevant to the Haskell ecosystem: https://www.haskell.org/cabal/users-guide/developing-packages.html